Nikolaus Riehl: Education

+Nikolaus Riehl was born in Saint Petersburg, then part of the Russian Empire, in 1901.

+His father, Wilhelm Gottfried Riehl, was a German working in Russia as an engineer employed by Siemens; his mother, Elena Riehl (née Kagan) was Russian and was of Jewish descent.
+Riehl was fluent in both German and Russian languages, and attended the German language schools in Russia.
+The family stayed throughout the World War I and left for Berlin in 1918; he enrolled to attend the chemistry program at the University of Berlin in 1920.

+On topics of nuclear science, he collaborated with Otto Hahn on behalf of the Auer Company.
+Between 1927–29, Riehl defended his thesis in nuclear chemistry, working under Lise Meitner; his thesis contained work on the Geiger-Müller counters for beta ray spectroscopy.

 Career

 Early years

-Riehl initially took a position in German industry with Auergesellschaft, where he became an authority on luminescence.
-While he completed his Habilitation, he continued his industrial career at Auergesellschaft, as opposed to working in academia.
-From 1927, he was a staff scientist in the radiology department.
-From 1937, he was head of the optical engineering department.
+After his doctorate in chemistry, Riehl completed his habilitation but took an employment in the German industry with Auergesellschaft, where he became an authority on luminescence.
+From 1927, he was a staff scientist in the radiology department and eventually headed the optical engineering department for the company in 1937.
 From 1939 to 1945, he was the director of the scientific headquarters.

-Auergesellschaft had a substantial amount of "waste" uranium from which it had extracted radium.
-After reading a paper in 1939 by Siegfried Flügge, on the technical use of nuclear energy from uranium, Riehl recognized a business opportunity for the company, and, in July of that year, went to the Heereswaffenamt (HWA, Army Ordnance Office) to discuss the production of uranium.
+During this time, Auergesellschaft had a substantial amount of "waste" uranium from which it had extracted radium.
+After reading a June 1939 paper by Siegfried Flügge on the technical use of nuclear energy from uranium, Riehl recognized a business opportunity for the company, and, in July of that year, went to the Heereswaffenamt (HWA) – the German Army Ordnance Office – to discuss the production of uranium.
 The HWA was interested and Riehl committed corporate resources to the task.
 The HWA eventually provided an order for the production of uranium oxide, which took place in the Auergesellschaft plant in Oranienburg, north of Berlin.